 You undertake a varied menu of early clinical experience, through contact with patients and visits to general practice and hospitals, giving you a clinical context on which to develop your core knowledge.

-In addition, we begin teaching clinical skills from as early as week 2.
-Clinical skills are initially taught in the safety of the Clinical Skills Laboratory where a team of F2 doctors provide structured learning and teaching which includes venesection, examination skills, CPR and much more.
+We begin teaching clinical skills from as early as week 2 in our Clinical Skills Laboratory.
+Here, a team of F2 doctors provide structured learning and teaching, which includes:

 This gives you access to excellent clinical training opportunities offered by the large patient population (3.5 million) and the region-wide infrastructure of acute hospitals, general practices and public health units.